: How are you not moved

 - It was also used in tourist adverts for visiting London.

 - Here's this song.
 It's called "Diamonds and Guns," by Transplants.
-If you'll listen to the intro, you'll know what commercial it's from: Garnier Fructis Shampoo.
+If you'll listen to the intro, you'll know it's used in Garnier Fructis Shampoo commercials.
 If you listen to the rest of it, you'll know why the guys who make those commercials haven't yet.

 - Another supposed heroin anthem, The La's "There She Goes" (racing through my brain, pulsing through my vein, no one else could heal my pain) being used to sell chicken.